-Holy balls!
 It’s here!!
 It’s here!
 It’s heeeeeeere!
 “Hang Out With You” is out today!
 Michelle Chamuel and I wrote this song when I was under serious pressure to write the next “hit.”
 I got so fed up trying to write something everyone else wanted me to write and at one point I just said, “I don’t want to write a song.
 I just want to hang out with you.”
 Michelle yelled, “HOT DOG!
 That’s a song!”
 And then I thought, “who should produce it…?
 YOU, most talented woman!”
 And it was done.
 Michelle killed in the studio and engineered and produced the track.
 Our friend and very talented Jeremy Cays did the mixing.
 Emily Lazar and Chris Allgood did the mastering and I did the graphic design.

 This collaboration has been 3 years in the making, and I am pee-my-pants excited about being able to finally share what we’ve been working on!
 I AM SO HAPPY TO BE MAKING MUSIC ON MY OWN TERMS AND I’M JUST REALLY PROUD OF THIS LITTLE PUPPY (pun absolutely intended).

 I haven’t been advertising the fact I’m no longer on Capitol Records, but I think it is important to let y’all know I’m independent.
 It is a little scary doing this on my own, but I love being at the helm.
 Being held accountable on all terms of the music is a welcome change.
 In this way, I’m betting on myself, you know?
 In that way, it is such a relief to be out of an industry that is often propelled by fear, but now there are many new challenges that I am still navigating.
 We’ll see how it goes!
 I am hopeful!
-The video for “Hang Out With You” features Lambert hanging out around Seattle with her golden retriever, co-star Lana (her sister’s dog).
-Mary reached out to director, Zoe Rain, and said, “Okay, I got this idea: Lesbians, Dogs.
-Crop Tops.”
-“Zoe responded with, ‘Dude, the Internet is going to love you,’” Lambert says with a laugh.
-Wanting to incorporate rescue animals into the video, Lambert contacted ‘The Shelter Pet Project’ and reached out to friends that worked at the local shelters, and as a result, most of the dogs featured in the music video were rescues.
-“One thing I’ve learned from this project is to repeatedly check in with myself when I am making art.
+The video for “Hang Out With You” features ME hanging out around Seattle with a golden retriever, co-star Lana (my sister’s adorable dog).
+I reached out to my dear friend and talented director, Zoe Rain, and said, “Okay, I got this idea: Dogs and Crop Tops.”
+I wanted to incorporate rescue animals, so I reached out to The Shelter Pet Project and friends that worked at local shelters, and as a result, most of the dogs featured in the music video were rescues.
+Although, you’d never have known it.
+Most of them look so healthy, and I think it’s because of the amazing nutrients they have been given through providers like Ultimate Pet Nutrition – check out the Ultimate Pet Nutrition promo code here.
+I knew straight away that they would look really good in my video, and I’m glad I took the huge step to have them in my video.

+Anyway, one thing I’ve learned from this project is to repeatedly check in with myself when I am making art.
 Rather than ask myself, ‘Is this cool?’
 I have been asking myself, ‘Am I having fun?
 Do the people I love smile when they see this?’
 Every time I do that, I’m able to step back, re-evaluate, and make sure that what I’m creating is genuine, without a barometer of ‘coolness’.